alifsemi/alif_ml-embedded-evaluation-kit/docs/use_cases/kws_asr.md

 - *Ethos-U* PMU report:

-  - 28,910,172 total cycle: The number of NPU cycles.
+  - 30,164,672 total cycle: The number of NPU cycles.

-  - 28,909,309 active cycles: The number of NPU cycles that were used for computation.
+  - 30,164,330 active cycles: The number of NPU cycles that were used for computation.

-  - 863 idle cycles: The number of cycles for which the NPU was idle.
+  - 342 idle cycles: The number of cycles for which the NPU was idle.

-  - 13,520,864 AXI0 read beats: The number of AXI beats with read transactions from the AXI0 bus.
+  - 8,895,431 AXI0 read beats: The number of AXI beats with read transactions from the AXI0 bus.
 AXI0 is the bus where the *Ethos-U* NPU reads and writes to the computation buffers, activation buf, or tensor arenas.

-  - 2,841,970 AXI0 write beats: The number of AXI beats with write transactions to AXI0 bus.
+  - 1,890,168 AXI0 write beats: The number of AXI beats with write transactions to AXI0 bus.

-  - 2,717,670 AXI1 read beats: The number of AXI beats with read transactions from the AXI1 bus.
+  - 1,740,069 AXI1 read beats: The number of AXI beats with read transactions from the AXI1 bus.
 AXI1 is the bus where the *Ethos-U55* NPU reads the model.
 So, read-only.

 - For FPGA platforms, a CPU cycle count can also be enabled.
 However, do not use cycle counters for FVP, as the CPU model is not cycle-approximate or cycle-accurate.

-> **Note:** In this example, the KWS inference does *not* use the *Ethos-U55* and only runs on the CPU.
-Therefore, `0`
-> Active NPU cycles are shown.